AlexVanMechelen/Q-learning-tetris/README.md

 ## How to run?

-The [Q learning implementation](./tetris-Qlearning.cpp) is done in the c++ programming language.
-To execute the program it needs to be compiled.
+The [Q learning implementation](./tetris-Qlearning.cpp) is made in the c++ programming language.
+To execute the program it needs to be compiled first.
 Various compilers exist, one example is g++.
 The program can be compiled with the following command:
 ```
 g++ -o run.exe tetris-Qlearning.cpp